Marcin-Konarski/Events-Website/README.md

-# Venuo - Event Management Website
+# Event Management Website

-A modern, full-stack event management website.
-Venuo allows users to create, discover, and participate in events with a responsive interface made in React.js and backend in Python Flask.
+A modern, full-stack event management web application.
+Website allows users to create, discover, and participate in events with a responsive interface made in React.js and backend in Python Flask.

 ***This webpage was built as a project for my internship with the foundation "Głos Młodych" [https://fundacjaglosmlodych.org/](https://fundacjaglosmlodych.org/)***